ECB options for staving off euro zone deflation threat

 STERILISATION SUSPENSION

 The ECB has discussed the possibility of suspending operations to soak up money it spent buying sovereign bonds during the euro zone's debt crisis under its now-terminated Securities Markets Programme.
-Ending the so-called "sterilisation" operations would inject about 175 billion euros (145.32 billion pounds) of liquidity into the financial system, which would help ease strains in euro zone money markets.
+Ending the so-called "sterilisation" operations would inject about 175 billion euros ($236.43 billion) of liquidity into the financial system, which would help ease strains in euro zone money markets.

 One argument against suspending the sterilisation operations would be to avoid raising questions about ECB policy ahead of a ruling by the German Constitutional Court on the central bank's new bond-buying programme.